simon-ritchie/apysc/docs_src/source/graphics_base_line_alpha.md

 ## What interface is this?

-The `line_alpha` property interface updates or get the instance's line alpha (opacity).
+The `line_alpha` property interface updates or gets the instance's line alpha (opacity).

 ## Basic usage